LumenYoung/Notes/content/notes/Representation Alignment for diffusion transformer.md

 ## My takeaway

 Not that helpful on my side.
-I was attracted by the title but the subject of the paper is actually different from what I'm interested at.
+The title was a click-bite to me but the subject of the paper is actually different from what I'm interested at.
 It looks like another use of dino's idea of self-supervised learning with image augmentation, but using them on image diffusion.
+Just that self-supervised patch-wise alignment seems to be a good self-supervised learning paradigm.

-I would be more interested at the connection between diffusion's internal representation and the used visual representation for conditioning in the diffusion policy.
+For me the more interesting topic is the connection between diffusion's internal representation and the used visual representation for conditioning, so they are completely different.